 The first obvious reason is to avoid your startup to fail.
-You might have heard that, in the 3rd quarter of 2016, Facebook has reached 1.7+ billion monthly active users while Instagram reached 500 million, Snapchat 350 millions, Twitter 320 million, LinkedIn 200 million and Pinterest 100 million average monthly active users.
+You might have heard that, in the 3rd quarter of 2016, Facebook has reached 1.7+ billion monthly active users while Instagram reached 500 million, Snapchat 350 millions, Twitter 320 million, LinkedIn 300 million and Pinterest 150 million average monthly active users.
 Most marketers will tell you that a social media strategy is crucial for your startup.
 The issue is that many entrepreneurs have technical background and don’t see marketing or growth hacking as a serious tool.
 Social media is the top channel to get your startup discovered.
 Whether you are building a startup from scratch or you have a more advanced business, social media needs to be part of your marketing strategy.
 Don’t miss out this opportunity.

 Which social media channels should your startup use?

 Be careful to not use all social media channels simultaneously.
 You need to use the ones where your target is.
 Each social media has its particularities and your target might be using Facebook but not Instagram, Twitter or SnapChat.
 It is primordial for you to know your target in order to choose which social media channel you should be using.
 To know more about social media, your can check social media demographics.